andres2901/graph_structure/README.md

 - Edges weight distribution (if weighted graph)
 - Assortativity of the selected attribute

-All generated statistics and processed data are organized and saved into a dedicated directory for easy post-processing and visualization.
+All generated statistics and processed data will be organized and saved into a dedicated directory for easy post-processing and visualization.

 ## Input example

+The input formats are the same as those accepted for [cytoscape](https://cytoscape.org/) to import a network and attributes from table.

 ### 1. Network Edges File
 A two or three-column tab-delimited file.
 The header must include `Source` and `Target` (and optionally `Weight`).